thefinn93/cbot-python-tools/README.md

 https://github.com/burnash/gspread

 TODO:
 - OKCupid bot is in the works.
 OKC is much better designed than POF, so this may be tricky.
-At worst, Selenium might be needed for interfacing.
+At worst, Selenium might be needed for message automation.
+This isn't too challenging, but is a bit tedious.
 - login information should probably be gathered from command line arguments
 - Code for optionally dumping logs to IRC (as opposed to google docs)